-How to describe yourself during a job interview to highlight your skills
+How to describe yourself for a job interview to highlight your skills

-If you want to have the best chance of success, you will have to make an impression on the employer, who may have met other candidates.
+If you want to ace a job interview, you will have to make an impression on the employer, who may have met other candidates.
 You will therefore have to provide them with as much relevant information as possible so that they will remember you.
 There is no mystery to this: be concise.
 Try to build a common thread that will connect everything you say in your presentation; ideally, start with a personal trait and work your way up to your career plan.

-You can describe yourself during a job interview in three steps:
+You can describe yourself during a job interview and value your soft skills in four steps: